dinith95/CodingBook/database/concepts.md

 ![full-join](../images/full-join.png)

 Note => here both *purple and red* cells are returned with null as they do not have a corresponding element.

+### Cross Join
+here the each row of the table A is joined with all the rows in the table B.

+### Self Referencing Join
+ here the same table is join on itself based on common criteria.